PromSereyreaksa/Customer-Billing-system/README.md

 ## Directory Structure
 The repository contains the following files and directories:

-main.c: The main entry point of the application. homepage.h: Header file for the main homepage functionality. adminlogin.h: Header file for the admin login functionality. invoiceoperation.h: Header file for invoice-related operations. makeadminaccount.c: Source file for creating and managing admin accounts. allheaderfiles.h: Includes all the header files in one place. account.txt: Text file storing customer account information. db.txt: Text file storing the application's database. admin account.txt: Text file storing admin account information. check_makeadminaccount.txt: Text file used for checking the admin account creation process. time.h: Header file for time-related operations. figlet.h: Header file for displaying ASCII art. main.exe: Compiled executable file for the application.
+## main.c:
+The main entry point of the application.
+## homepage.h:
+Header file for the main homepage functionality.
+## adminlogin.h:
+Header file for the admin login functionality.
+## invoiceoperation.h:
+Header file for invoice-related operations.
+## makeadminaccount.c:
+Source file for creating and managing admin accounts.
+## allheaderfiles.h:
+Includes all the header files in one place.
+## db.txt: Text file storing the application's database.
+## admin account.txt:
+Text file storing admin account information.
+## check_makeadminaccount.txt:
+Text file used for checking the admin account creation process.
+## time.h:
+Header file for time-related operations.
+## figlet.h:
+Header file for displaying ASCII art.
+## main.exe:
+Compiled executable file for the application.

-Installation and Usage
+## Installation and Usage
 To use the Customer Billing System, follow these steps:

 ## Clone the repository to your local machine.